meltoner/agrofelis/components/vehicle-power/readme.md

 ## Battery Management System

-The following photo snapshots the heavy duty Battery Management System (BMS) responsible for monitoring and controlling the charging and discharging processes per battery cell in a balanced manner.
+The following photo shows the heavy duty Battery Management System (BMS) responsible for monitoring and controlling the charging and discharging processes per battery cell in a balanced manner.
 Maintaining a voltage balance across the battery cells protects and prolongs the lifetime and stability of the battery pack.
-The BMS can moreover detect a short circuit, detect a faulty battery cell, prevent over charging or over discharging each individual the battery cell.
+The BMS can moreover detect a short circuit, detect a faulty battery cell, prevent over charging or over discharging  individual battery cells.
 The BMS thresholds can be altered and the monitoring data can be accessed either via Bluetooth or serial interface.
 On the left side of the figure we can see the voltage sensing cables.
 On the bottom left side we can see the temperature sensor cable being next to the Bluetooth and serial interface sockets of the BMS.

 ![05-bms-close](_figures/vehicle-power-05-bms-close.jpg)

-The following zoomed out view of the BMS snapshots additionally, the UART module, the Bluetooth module as well as the voltage sensor cable.
+The following zoomed out view of the BMS snapshots the UART module, the Bluetooth module as well as the voltage sensor cable.
 On the top and bottom right side we can also see the main connection outlets of the BMS connected with the negative pole of the battery pack.
 The BMS intercepts the negative outlet of battery pack with the B- annotated cable (blue) and connects the rest of the circuit using the P- black annotated cable.

 ![05-bms-peripherals](_figures/vehicle-power-05-bms-peripherals.jpg)

-In order to have the B- and P- outlet facing the opposite side than that being shipped with, and so these conveniently face on the same direction as BMS sensors sockets which leads to shorter cable and losses within the vehicle, these were unscrewed and re-mantled on their opposite side.
-The BMS is established using the piece of acrylic mounted on the left side frame bars of the back compartment of the vehicle.
+In order to have the B- and P- outlet facing the opposite side than its original orientation, they were unscrewed and re-mantled on their opposite side so now they conveniently face on the same direction as the BMS sensor sockets which leads to shorter cable and less losses within the vehicle, The BMS is established using the piece of acrylic mounted on the left side frame bars of the back compartment of the vehicle.

-Although the Battery module can discharge at maximum rate between 300 and 320 amps, as the intended use of the robot is not to operate at these rates, to lower the cost and space needed by the BMS a slightly lighter though still staggering 250 Amp BMS, was chosen instead.
+Although the Battery module can discharge at maximum rate between 300 and 320 amps, as the intended use of the robot is not to operate at these currents, to lower the cost and space needed by the BMS a slightly lighter though still hefty 250 Amp BMS, was chosen instead.

 ## High current components